UCANR-IGIS/uasimg/README.md

-`uasimg` helps manage images taken from an Unmanned Aerial System (i.e., drone) that have been taken with the intent to stitch together to make high resoultion orthomosaics.
-The package does not stitch images, but helps you create catalogs of your images, visulize their locations, export image centroids and estmiated footprints as GIS files, and create world files so images can be viewed in GIS software.
+`uasimg` helps manage images taken from an Unmanned Aerial System (i.e., drone) that have been taken with the intent to stitch together to make high resoultion orthomosaics and other data products.
+The package does **not** stitch images, but helps you create catalogs of your images, visulize their locations, export image centroids and estmiated footprints as GIS files, and create world files so images can be viewed in GIS software.

 ##### Applications